Representing Yourself in Court and Preparing Paperwork

 What Is a Section 7 Report?

 A Section 7 Report is a report prepared by CAFCASS or a social worker from the Local Authority (Social Services) when there are concerns about parents’ abilities to care for their children, and/or disputes about what the children want.
 The judge will ask CAFCASS or the Local Authority to find out the specific information required for the case.
 In writing the report, interviews will be held with both parties as well as the children (depending on their ages), and a recommendation made to the court.

 How Will the Position Statement and Section 7 Report Short Course Help Me?

-This course will walk you through the whole process of preparing a Position Statement and Section 7 Report step by step.
-I’ll be on hand by telephone to answer any questions and support you all the way.
-After the live event you can study online at your own pace with lifetime access.
-The course is simple and easy to follow and you’ll also get access to a private group just for students to discuss any aspects of the course.
+This course will walk you through the process of preparing a Position Statement and preparing yourself for an interview by CAFCASS when they put together a Section 7 Report.
+You will also have access to telephone support to answer any questions you have about the content of the course.
+You can study online at your own pace with lifetime access.
+The course is simple and easy to follow, and you’ll also get access to a private group just for students to discuss any aspects of the course.